juliahoglund/phemulator/README.md

 - A CSV file containing simulated phenotype data.
 - You can find these files in the specified output directory.

 That's it!
-You can use the Simulation Tool to generate simulated phenotypes based on your genetic data and custom settings.
+You can use the Phemulator Simulation Tool to generate simulated phenotypes based on your genetic data and custom settings.

----

-You can customize this user documentation according to your specific tool and audience.
-This guide provides an overview of the tool's functionality and how to use it.